"Actionable Insights to Fuel Your Growth"

 Europe

+Europe is projected to grow at 23.73% over the coming years, the second-highest among all regions, and reached valuation of USD 340.53 million in 2025.
 Europe is the fastest-growing region in the market due to high efforts of the European countries to have deep offshore areas where fixed-bottom wind turbines are not feasible.
-Floating wind technology enables tapping into these stronger, steadier wind resources further offshore.
+Floating wind technology enables tapping into these stronger and steadier wind resources further offshore.

 Latin America

-Latin America is also showing positive growth in the market as Brazil, Colombia, Argentina, and Chile have vast hydropower reservoirs (e.g., Sobradinho, Balbina, Itumbiara).
+Latin America reached a valuation of USD 94.12 million in 2025.
+The region is also showing positive growth in the market as Brazil, Colombia, Argentina, and Chile have vast hydropower reservoirs (e.g., Sobradinho, Balbina, Itumbiara).
 These reservoirs offer large, calm water surfaces ideal for installing floating solar PV without demanding new land or major environmental clearances.
-Many reservoirs already have grid infrastructure due to hydro plants.
-Floating solar can share these connections, reducing costs and speeding up deployment.

 Middle East & Africa

-Technological Development in Solar & Wind Power to Amplify Company’s Growth
+Technological Development in Solar & Wind Power to Amplify Market Competition

 The global market is highly fragmented, with different key players operating in the floating power plant industry.
 Globally, Siemens is one of the key players in the market.
 In October 2024, Siemens Gamesa decided to contribute 15MW turbines to the 750MW Firefly floating wind project in South Korea under a treaty that would view the local assembly of nacelles.